Kotlin this

 In short, this keyword points to the current scope.

 Consider we have a Student class that has the name and department instance variables.
 It also has a print method to print the name value.
+Now let’s create an instance temp for the Student class inside the main function.
+Then call the print function using the temp instance.

 Here, this expression inside the print function points to the enclosing instance or object temp.
 You can access your current scope variables using this keyword inside the class.